-(4) No central authority or aggressive conversion to any sect/group.
-But welcomes every one to benefit from rich heritage/knowlegde/history/content.
+(5) No central authority or aggressive conversion to any sect/group.
+But welcomes every one to benefit from rich heritage, knowledge, history and content.

-(5) Hinduism is good for me.
-But, I do not want to claim it is the best one and unnecessarily compare with other faiths.
+Hinduism is good for us.
+But, there is no need to claim it as the best one and unnecessarily compare with other faiths.
 "Live and Let Live"

 Core Beliefs of Hindus

 Hinduism is not an organized religion and has no single, systematic approach to teaching its value system.
 Hinduism is an Indian way of life based upon teachings of many sages/wise men.
 Local, regional, tribal or caste, and community-driven practices influence the interpretation and practice of beliefs throughout the Hindu world.
 Yet a common thread among all these variations is belief in a Supreme Being and adherence to certain concepts such as Truth, dharma, and karma.